100% Free Consultation (210) 361-6291

 What Is a Wrongful Death Claim?

-A wrongful death claim can be filed when a third party is responsible for the death of another person.
-Wrongful death claims allow surviving family members to sue a negligent company or individual for the costs and losses incurred by a loved one's death.
-In these cases, the person responsible will be held liable under civil law.
-Even if the person responsible has already been prosecuted in the criminal courts, there is still room for a civil lawsuit.
-If the death was due to company negligence, filing a wrongful death case may be the only way to make them answer for your loved one's death.
+In San Antonio, and anywhere in Texas, a wrongful death claim can be filed when an individual or organization is responsible for the death of another person.
+Filed in civil court, wrongful death claims allow surviving family members to sue a negligent party for the costs and losses incurred by a loved one's death.
+Even if the responsible party is facing charges in criminal court, there may still be room for a civil wrongful death lawsuit.
+In situations where a death is caused by negligence, particularly on the part of a company, this may be the only way for a family to find justice.

 Types of Incidents That May Qualify as Wrongful Death